 Goodbye doesn’t mean the end.
 It only means that I will return or see you some other time.
 Take the sky, for example, the sun tells the sky goodbye when it gets dark only to return the next day once it is bright. – Frank Alile

-Well, all I can do is apologize and let him know that I will have one as soon as I can, I just started the second pot of regular but I will start the decaf the second it’s done.
+All I can do is apologize and let him know that I will have one as soon as I can, I just started the second pot of regular, but I will begin to the decaf the second it’s done.

-I apologize all over myself, of course; because that’s what we’re supposed to do, and thankfully, he is OK with it.
+Of course, I apologize all over myself because that’s what we’re supposed to do, and thankfully, he is OK with it.
 He says he’ll come back in a bit.

-Once I have all the coffee made I message Ryan and tell him that the coffee pot quit working and I am doing the best that I can to keep it going for the guests.
+Once I have all the coffee made, I message Ryan and tell him that the coffee pot quit working, and I am doing the best to keep it going for the guests.

 No response, but I know he’s awake.
-He’s getting his kids up for school, I’m sure of it, as I would be if I was home.
+He’s getting his kids up for school, I’m sure of it, as I would be if I were home.

 He arrived on time, as usual.
 However, he brought me birthday/good luck flowers.
 That was super sweet of him.

-I wasn’t t really sure what to say, I wasn’t expecting that.
-I didn’t think he really cared that much that I was leaving: Upset with me maybe, even.
+I wasn’t sure what to say; I wasn’t expecting that.
+I didn’t think he cared that much that I was leaving: Upset with me maybe, even.

 Me: thank you!

-He had a gander at the coffee pot, it is not going to be fixable.
-He calls the company that provides our coffee, they advise him that they will be sending out somebody to either fix it or replace it, tomorrow.
+He had a gander at the coffee pot, and it is not going to be fixable.
+He calls the company that provides our coffee, and they advise him that they will be sending out somebody to either fix it or replace it tomorrow.

-I tell him about the printer and he gets that figured out quickly.
-The special tool he needed was a screwdriver.
+I tell him about the printer, and he gets that figured out quickly.
+The unique tool he needed was a screwdriver.
 It was a deep, paper jam.

 Me: We have 54 rooms, 2.5 girls no laundry.
 What do you want me to do?